Graduate Program Director and Associate Professor of Communication

 Family, Outside Hobbies and Interests:

 I am a proud Baylor alumna and am honored to now work for my wonderful alma mater.
-My husband Doug also attended Baylor and works in the Athletic Department for the Baylor Bear Foundation, so clearly the McNamee family bleeds green and gold!
-We welcomed our beautiful daughter Josephine to the world in March of 2015 and spend much of our time these days keeping up with our daughters Josie (2 years) and Maggie (6 months), who fill our hearts and drain our energy!
-Outside of work, family, and Bear fandom, I also love to cook, volunteer with community organizations like Court Appointed Special Advocates, be active (run, ride bikes, hike), and daydream about living an alternate life as a government official or all around bad guy hunter by watching series like True Detective, The Walking Dead, Homeland, and House of Cards.
+My husband Doug also attended Baylor and works in the Athletic Department, so clearly the McNamee family bleeds green and gold!
+Together, we spent much of our spare time keeping up with our daughters Josie (2 years) and Maggie (6 months), who fill our hearts and drain our energy!
+Outside of work, family, and Bear fandom, I also love to cook, volunteer with community organizations like Court Appointed Special Advocates, be active (run, ride bikes, hike), and daydream about living an alternate life as a government official or all around bad guy hunter by watching series like The Walking Dead, Homeland, and House of Cards.

 What is the best thing about being a Baylor Bear?